ClarksonCJ/clarksoncj.github.io/content/posts/different_direction.md

 But hindsight is a wonderful teacher.
 If I could go back, I’d add one crucial piece of advice: **probation periods work both ways.** They’re not just a time for the company to evaluate you—they’re your chance to evaluate whether the role aligns with what you were promised, your goals, and your values.

-I wish I’d written myself a checklist of what I wanted from the role and compared it regularly to what was unfolding.
+I wish I’d written myself a checklist of what I wanted from the role and compared it to what was actually happening.
 It might have saved me some of the challenges I faced later on.

 ---